 The inclusive curriculum project was initiated in 2017-18 and is now embedded across all programmes of study.
 This work was informed by Professor Liz Thomas (consultancy) leading to the development of a set of threshold standards to ensure learning resources are accessible, embed diversification principles and support learning both before and after timetabled learning sessions.
-This work was further extended through the introduction of a Diversity Tool Kit (see intervention 3b below) and was enhanced in 2019-20 by the introduction of Technology Enhanced Learning Threshold Standards which were embedded across all programmes and amended following experiences with online learning during the pandemic for 2021-22.
+This work will be extended through the introduction of a Diversity Tool Kit (see intervention 3b below) and will be further enhanced in 2019-20 by the introduction of Technology Enhanced Learning Threshold Standards which will be embedded across all programmes by 2021-22.
 The standards will be reviewed annually to respond to the rapidly changing digital landscape and drawing on our evaluative evidence base of what works both internally and across the sector.
 The new standards focus on making learning more flexible, enabling students to learn at their own pace outside the classroom.
 The standards directly respond to student feedback and are informed by our research into the needs of our commuter students and address target group gap reduction for students who are often time poor due to the complex lives they lead (section 1.7).
-Embedding of the threshold standards across our programmes of study was supported from 2019-20 by trained Student Digital Champions who worked in partnership with academics to create more accessible and engaging learning resources.
+Embedding of the threshold standards across our programmes of study will be supported from 2019-20 by trained Student Digital Champions who work in partnership with academics to create more accessible and engaging learning resources.
+An initial mixed methodology evaluation of the standards will be undertaken in 2020-21 and a full evaluation of impact in 2022-23.